Skip to main content

 # ...

-This option will upload all your secrets to the corresponding Locker project and automatically replace the hardcoded secrets in your source code by using the SDK to call the corresponding variables from the Locker project:
+With a large number of secrets, you can use the scan fix option.
+This option will upload all of your secrets to the corresponding Locker project, and automatically replace the secrets in the source code by using the SDK:

 import os